-We, the photographers, exist in a various forms.
+We, the photographers, exist in various forms.
 There are different levels and types.
-From beginner hobbyists to the names that world recognizes, from serious hobbyists to plain professionals, photographers who click only wildlife to ones who capture water droplets… we are a diverse lot.
+From beginner hobbyists to the names that the world recognizes, from serious hobbyists to plain professionals, photographers who click only wildlife to ones who capture water droplets… we are a diverse lot.

 Types of Photographers

-From my perspective there are a few main levels of expertise and involvement with photography, that we photographers have.
+From my perspective, there are a few main levels of expertise and involvement with photography, that we photographers have.
 I classify the photographers as –

 Happy Snapshooters – They are the most common type of photographers.
 Give them a camera and they are happy shooting anything.
 From family gatherings to sceneries, while traveling in a vehicle, anything works.
 They don’t think twice about the various settings.
 If the photographs come out terrible, it is the fault of the camera.
 If the photographs are great, they are the best photographers out there.
-This was the same breed of photographers that touted the 35mm film based compact cameras and tried clicking photographs of moon since they could see it beautifully, only to be saddened by the prints later on.
+This was the same breed of photographers that touted the 35mm film-based compact cameras and tried clicking photographs of the moon since they could see it beautifully, only to be saddened by the prints later on.
 All said and done, these happy snapshooters are the ones that have created most of the albums that each household has.
 After decades pass-by, these family snaps are what people love to see rather than the sceneries or macros that most others click.

 Beginners – The fresh crop of photographers!
 These are new to this world and still exploring the various methods to achieve what other advanced photographers achieve.
 Experiments with motion-blurs, macro, various rules of compositions, mimicking works of other photographers… are some of the ways, they try to learn.
 Browsing through books, pouring over user manuals, beginners are the most curious lot.

-Gadgeteer – Misled by ‘Great Cameras create Great Photographs’, this breed of photographers believe that its the gear that only matters.
+Gadgeteer – Misled by ‘Great Cameras create Great Photographs’, this breed of photographers believes that its the gear that only matters.
 Usually evolving from the above level, these photographers believe that buying an advanced camera is all that is required for creating great photographers.
 In fact, these are the ones that are fueling most of the photography economy.
 The maximum number of DSLRs and lenses get sold to the gadgeteers.
 If you happen to see one of our species, touting a big camera, but using the ‘Auto’ mode constantly, it’s most probably a gadgeteer.

 Social Journalist – Reminds me of an anecdote I heard sometime back – Father brings home a family pizza overflowing with cheese for dinner.
 The young kid in the household, with his dirty hands and without saying a grace, grabs a piece out of it, only to be slapped hard by the mother.
 She says, ‘how many times I have to tell you to take a photograph of the food before grabbing a bite?’